Priscilla Movie Soundtrack — Full Tracklist, Composer & FAQ

 Release Date of Priscilla Movie

 Priscilla premiered at the 80th Venice International Film Festival on September 4, 2023.
-It will also screen as the centerpiece selection of the 2023 New York Film Festival on October 6.
-The film will be distributed in the United States by A24 and in Italy by Vision Distribution.
+It also screened as the centerpiece selection of the 2023 New York Film Festival on October 6.
+The film was distributed in the United States by A24 and in Italy by Vision Distribution.

 The Match Factory handles international sales and Mubi itself distributes in the United Kingdom, distributing in Ireland, Germany, Benelux, Türkiye, and Latin America.